awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/vpc.md

 ### Extend your own network into AWS<a name="vpc-requirements-vpngateway"></a>

-If you wqant to extend your own network into the cloud and also directly access the Internet from your VPC, create a VPN gateway\.
+If you want to extend your own network into the cloud and also directly access the Internet from your VPC, create a VPN gateway\.
 For more information about creating a VPN Gateway, see [Scenario 3: VPC with Public and Private Subnets and Hardware VPN Access](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario3.html) in the *Amazon VPC User Guide*\.